History of Poznań: In the Prussian Partition for the second time (1815–1918)

 Serious floods (reaching the Old Market) occurred in 1855, 1888 and 1889.
 In 1889 Emperor Wilhelm II visited the city to inspect the flood damage, and appointed a committee to take steps to prevent further such disasters.
 The small river branch called the Zgniła Warta ("rotten Warta") flowing west of Grobla (on the line of today's ul.
 Mostowa) was filled in, as was a stream following into it (today's ul. Łąkowa).
 It was also planned to divert the main stream of the Warta to flow east of Chwaliszewo (in what was then a flood relief channel), but this plan would not be realized until 1968 (further major floods would occur in 1924 and 1940).

 Poznań gained its first electric trams in 1898 (horse-drawn trams had operated since 1880, running from the new rail station to the Old Market Square, and later to the cathedral; see Tramways in Poznań).
 The first motor cars were seen on the city's streets in 1901, and the first taxis in 1905.

+In 1902 Wilhelm II visited the city to give speeches and unveil a statue of Frederick.
+Poles protested his visit by leaving the city or shuttering homes.
+The Polish management of Wilhelm's hotel even left the building undecorated.
+While the ethnic Germans received Wilhelm with praise, only one hereditary Polish noble met the emperor.
+It was during this visit that Wilhelm called for the expansion of the city and the removal of some military fortifications.
+Wilhelm also gave a speech to attempt alleviate the ethnic conflicts in the region, but observers noted that the populace was unconvinced.

 In 1896 the right-bank suburbs of Piotrowo and Berdychowo became part of the city.
 The city borders were then expanded significantly westwards in 1900, to include the former villages of Łazarz, Górczyn, Jeżyce and Wilda.
 Sołacz was added in 1907.
 Poznań now covered an area of 33.9 km2.
 In 1911–1913 the St. Roch road bridge was built across the Warta close to Berdychowo (a bridge had previously stood there until 1771).